refinedev/refine/documentation/docs/getting-started/learn-basics.md

 **refine** has a very friendly community, we are always happy to help you get started:

--   [Join the Discord Community](https://discord.com/invite/UuU3XCc3J5) – it is the easiest way to get help, all questions are usually answered in as soon possible.
+-   [Join the Discord Community](https://discord.com/invite/UuU3XCc3J5) – it is the easiest way to get help, all questions are usually answered in about 30 minutes.
 -   [GitHub Discussions](https://github.com/pankod/refine/discussions) – ask anything about the project or give feedback.

 ## Refine Packages